 The Linux Systems Engineer is primarily in charge of what are called project or “build” activities.
 That is to say everything related to technical advice, expertise and innovation.
-The role of the Linux systems engineer is to advise CIOs on the use and configuration of technical solutions in Linux.
+The role is to advise CIOs on the use and configuration of technical solutions in Linux.

 This professional is also responsible for supporting the implementation of new solutions under this operating system.
 They also contribute to the technical validation phase and must implement means to guarantee the high quality and availability of the service.
 This professional must also keep an eye on all new developments regarding Linux to optimise system resources and continuously improve the operating system.

-The Linux System Engineer is also responsible for intervening in production activities, which is called the “run.”
+The Linux System Engineer is also responsible for intervening in production activities, which is called the “run”.
 That is to say the maintenance of the operating system, administrating it and maintaining it operational.
 The engineer must ensure that the entire system is functional and usable.
 They must also take care of the day-to-day administration as well as measure and optimise system performance.
-They provide preventive, corrective and evolutionary maintenance of the Linux systems of the company.
-They are also responsible for managing incidents by ensuring the diagnosis and repair of any malfunctions.
+But they also provide preventive, corrective and evolutionary maintenance of the Linux systems of the company.
+To finish, they are responsible for managing incidents by ensuring the diagnosis and repair of any malfunctions.
 The Linux Systems Engineer is also responsible for testing the system, ensuring its security and reliability, and managing the user support side of things.

-Linux Systems E can specialise in either project activities or in production activities, but, generally, these professionals are involved in both types of activities.
+Linux Systems E can specialise in either project activities or in production activities.
+But, generally, these professionals work in both types of activities.
 A good Linux Systems engineer will be able to work on both project and production activities.

 The Linux Systems Engineer should have very good knowledge of the Linux operating system and expertise in technical infrastructure software.
 They must have an in-depth knowledge of Linux system layers as well as a good knowledge of Linux installation processes.
 They must also often master programming languages, including Python, and also know Scripting (Patch or PowerShell).
 The Linux Systems Engineer should also have good knowledge of databases and security standards.